dan200/IndieLauncher/README.md

 IndieLauncher
 =============

-A lightweight redistributable launcher and updater designed for Indie Games.
+A lightweight launcher and updater designed for Indie Games.
 Work in progress.